sehbakhan/Data-Analysis-With-Python-and-SQL/README.md

 ### 2. Data Analysis (Python):

-- **Data Extraction**: Write a Python script to extract data from the SQL database.
 - **Data Analysis**: Perform the following analysis using basic Python:
     - Calculate total purchases, total revenue, and average purchase value.
     - Identify top customers and their purchasing behavior.